 What special subjects will my child have?

-Students in grades 1st-5th have weekly classes in library, computer, foreign language, art, and music.
+Students in grades 1st-5th have weekly classes in library, computer, foreign language, art, super science, and music.
 Students have P.E. and/or recess daily.
 Kindergarten and 1st grade P.E. is an innovative program called Kids in Motion.
-Kindergarten classes have a weekly music class and visit to the library and daily recess.
-Middle School electives include fine arts, athletics, study hall, and computer based courses in keyboarding and foreign language.
+Kindergarten classes have a weekly music class, visit the library, and daily recess.
+Middle School electives include fine arts, athletics, study hall, and computer-based courses in keyboarding and foreign language.

 What if my child struggles academically?

 Teachers will work with students who are having difficulty grasping a new concept.
 If problems persist, the teacher may refer students for tutoring.
 Students with particular learning differences may also be referred to our Learning Lab, which is staffed with a Reading Specialist, available for an extra charge.
 Middle School resource is another avenue of academic support.

 What if I need to speak with my child's teacher?

 Please call the school office and leave a message for the teacher to call you during a planning period or after the school day.
 You may desire to set up a conference time or speak on the phone.
 You may also e-mail a request.
 However, please note that we do not want to solve problems via e-mail.